FraunhoferIVI/INFRA-3DRC-Dataset/README.md

 ## Introduction
 INFRA-3DRC-Dataset is the public dataset generated using smart infrastructure setup.
 It consists of calibrated, time-synchronized, and annotated sensor frames of 3D autotmotive radar and RGB mono-camera.
 Each radar frame contains point-wise annotation and each camera image is annotated in form of 2D bounding box(es).
 For completeness, calibrated and time-synchronized 3D lidar sensor frames are also included in the dataset, but these frames are not annotated.
 <br />
 At present, dataset consists of 27 scenes recorded from different geographical locations in different light conditions - day light, twilight and night.
-STATISTICS TO WRITE
+STATISTICS TO WRITE  and 6 gifs to add in grid

 ---